extraordy/rh-sso-docs/Administration.md

 ### Clients
 In Red Hat Single Sign-On clients are applications which request authentication for a users.
-They can be simple applications requesting SSO to provide an authentication backend or clients which need tokens to authenticate on external services.
+They can be **client-side** or **server-side** clients, from simple applications requesting SSO to provide an authentication backend or clients which need tokens to authenticate on external services.
 The configuration of clients is a critical part of RH-SSO administration.
 Anyway, defining new client in the administration console is easy and straight-forward.

 The client section is accessible from the left menu and displays a list of all configured clients: